-Starting April 12th, Holy Cross Faith Memorial Episcopal Church will be hosting a music festival on the second Sunday of the month at their oak filled, family-friendly campus.
+Holy Cross Faith Memorial Episcopal Church is hosting a music festival on the second Sunday of the months this summer at their oak filled, family-friendly campus.

-Jammin’ Under the Oaks summer music festival will bring live blue grass, Indie, and Americana bands on the second Sunday of the month beginning in April.
-The inaugural event is scheduled for April 12th from 2 P.M. – 5 P.M. (weather permitting) and will feature live music, food, vendors, and activities for the whole family.
+Jammin’ Under the Oaks summer music festival will bring live blue grass, Indie, and Americana bands on the second Sunday of the month – weather permitting.
+The inaugural event took place on April 12th from 2 P.M. – 5 P.M. featuring live music, food, vendors, and activities for the whole family.
+The next event is scheduled for May 10th.

 “We want to share our beautiful campus with the community and bring some live music for everyone to enjoy” says Senior Warden Geales Sands.
 The event was inspired by similar community events in Awendaw, McClellanville, and North Carolina.
 The April band is the V-Tones, a self-described “Ragtime/Gypsy/Jazz/Swing/Jugband” group from Charleston.
 There will also be a mix of local vendors and artists offering food, produce, and a variety of other products.
 Wires and Wood will perform at the festival on the second Sunday in May-May 10 (Mother’s Day.)